l0b0/insecure-links-highlighter/README.md

 - [GitHub token](https://github.com/settings/tokens/new).
 See the [GitHub Changelog Generator documentation](https://github.com/skywinder/github-changelog-generator#github-token) for details.
 - jq
 - Test dependencies (see above)

+## Dynamic links

+These are links which execute code when certain things happen, such as clicking a link.
+This does have legitimate and safe uses, but even the world's biggest search engine uses it sneakily: when you move the mouse over a link anywhere on the web, Firefox displays the URL it expects to go to when that link is clicked.
+But dynamic links often go to a different page first, for example to keep track of which links you have clicked.
+Seeing the wrong link in the browser therefore gives a false sense of privacy and security.

 ## [License](LICENSE)